ADA Compliant Digital Walls of Fame: Making Recognition Truly Accessible

 Millard West High School implemented a comprehensive accessibility-first approach to their athletic hall of fame software with remarkable results:

-"Our traditional wall of fame displays were essentially invisible to students and alumni with visual impairments and difficult to access for wheelchair users.
-After implementing our ADA compliant digital wall of fame with comprehensive accessibility features, we've seen a 215% increase in overall engagement.
+"Our traditional halls of fame displays were essentially invisible to students and alumni with visual impairments and difficult to access for wheelchair users.
+After implementing our ADA compliant digital halls of fame with comprehensive accessibility features, we've seen a 215% increase in overall engagement.
 Most significantly, we now have active participation from alumni with disabilities who previously couldn't access our recognition displays at all."

 — Director of Alumni Relations, Millard West High School